Deep inference of simulated strong lenses in ground-based surveys: Methodology: Posterior Estimation

 The MAF implementation in \sbi\ allows for a variety of hyperparameters to be adjusted, with the most important two being the number of hidden units (nodes) in each hidden layer of each MADE block in the MAF, and the number of flow transformations in the MAF, as these hyperparameters change the structure of the MAF architecture.
 We tuned the model by testing hyperparameters until a stable and performant model was identified --- increasing the number of hidden units up to 1000 and the number of transformations up to 50.
 Each model was trained on the same data set and evaluated on the same test set.
 We evaluated each model on its posterior coverage calibration until we noticed no further improvement in its coverage (\mysection{}~\ref{sec:eval_poscoverage}).
 We settled on the following hyperparameter choices for each model: for the 1-parameter lens model, we used 100 hidden units and 10 transformations.
 For the 5-parameter model, we used 120 hidden units and 20 transformations.
 For the 12-parameter model, we used 400 hidden units and 20 transformations.

-For the remaining hyperparameters, we opted to leave them at their default values, as modifying them did not appear to result in any significant gains.
-The \texttt{Adam} optimizer \cite{kingma2017adam} was used, with the learning rate and batch size set to 0.0005 and 50, respectively.
+For the remaining hyperparameters, we opted to leave them at their default values in the \sbi{} library, as modifying them did not appear to result in any significant gains.
+The adaptive learning rate optimizer \texttt{Adam} \cite{kingma2017adam} was used, with the initial learning rate and batch size set to 0.0005 and 50, respectively.
 The validation fraction was set to 0.1 of the training set.
 The training was automatically terminated if there was no improvement in training loss on the validation set after 20 epochs.
 In contrast with cosmology, in deep learning, an epoch is defined as a single pass of the training dataset through the training process.

 \tableembeddingnetnpe